wikimedia/wikibase-termbox/docs/styles.md

 * Block
   * The component name (e.g. button)
 * Element
   * A semantic name for a node inside a component (e.g. text)
 * Modifier
   * A state of a Block or Element (e.g. disabled)

+In addition we are using a prefix for all our classes: `wb-ui-`.
+This approach reduces the chances of our styles inadvertently matching 3rd party/legacy mark-up with which we integrate.

+The above example would yield a class `wb-ui-button__text--disabled`.

-As the output of this project gets integrated into pre-existing HTML that we do not fully control and that was not necessarily developed with consideration for component isolation, there is a chance that the mark-up we create is inadvertently matching selectors of legacy styles.
-To lower the chance of this happening we are using a prefix for all our classes: `wb-ui-`.
+The output of this project gets integrated into pre-existing pages that we do not fully control and the styles of which were not necessarily developed with consideration for component isolation.
+Additionally, browsers bring about their own default CSS for many HTML elements.
+To reduce the likeliness that the mark-up we create is inadvertently matching selectors of 3rd party/legacy styles we [employ](../src/components/App.vue) so-called ["reset CSS"](https://www.npmjs.com/package/reset-css) which undoes (within the realms of possibility) notorious styles for many elements.

-The above example would yield a class `wb-ui-button__text--disabled`